John Key

 As prime minister, Key led the Fifth National Government of New Zealand which entered government at the beginning of the late-2000s recession in 2008.
-He was described as having socially liberal but fiscally conservative views and policies.
+He was described as supporting both socially liberal and economically liberal policies.
+Key was worth an estimated USD$35 million in 2016, making him the wealthiest individual ever to assume the premiership.
 In his first term, Key's government implemented a GST rise and personal tax cuts, while enacting several austerity measures.
 His government refused to renew license agreements for multiple television channels, including TVNZ 6, TVNZ 7, Kidzone and Heartland, while reducing funding for Radio New Zealand in real terms.
 In February 2011, after a major earthquake in Christchurch the nation's second largest city significantly affected the national economy, the government formed the Canterbury Earthquake Recovery Authority.
 In its second term, Key's government implemented a policy of partial privatisation of five state-owned enterprises, while voters in a citizens-initiated referendum on the issue were 2 to 1 opposed to the policy.
 He also faced a severe housing crisis, especially in Auckland, and was widely criticised for a perceived lack of action.
 In foreign policy, Key withdrew New Zealand Defence Force personnel from their deployment in the war in Afghanistan, signed the Wellington Declaration with the United States and pushed for more nations to join the Trans-Pacific Partnership.

 Early life and education

 Key was born in Auckland to George Key (1914–1969) and Ruth Key (née Lazar; 1922–2000) on 9 August 1961.
 His father was an English immigrant and a veteran of the Spanish Civil War and World War II, who died of a heart attack when his son was eight years old.
 Key and his two sisters were raised in a state house in the Christchurch suburb of Bryndwr by his mother, an Austrian-Jewish refugee who escaped the Holocaust.
 Key is the third prime minister or premier of New Zealand to have Jewish ancestry, after Julius Vogel and Francis Bell.

 He attended Aorangi School, and then Burnside High School from 1975 to 1979, where he met his wife, Bronagh.
 He went on to attend the University of Canterbury and earned a Bachelor of Commerce degree in accounting in 1981.
-He also attended management studies courses at Harvard University.
+He also attended management studies courses at Harvard University, in the United States.